ajtack/riak-cpp/README.markdown

  * Timeouts for store accesses of any kind
  * Storage access paremeters (R, W, etc.) for all implemented operations.
  * Asynchronous behavior, allowing performant code
+ * Logging, using `boost::log` as an aggregator.
+You can use this to feed into your own logging library.

 Be sure to check out the Github [Issues](http://github.com/ajtack/riak-cpp/issues) to see what's planned next for development.